bailey27/cppcryptfs/README.md

 If you are not syncing the filesystem between two concurrently running instances of cppcryptfs or between an instance of cppcryptfs and an instance of gocryptfs, then there is no reason to not set the cache time to live to a high value or to infinite.

+**Multi-threaded**

+If this option is on, then more than one thread can process requests for each filesystem.
+This may result in improved performance.
+Dokany automatically chooses the number of threads it will use.

+If this option is disabled, then only one thread per-filesystem will be used to process requests.

 **Case insensitive**